Article first published June 2013, updated June 2019.

 - On launch day (take) – We scheduled this email to coincide with the Kickstarter launch, right down to the minute.
 This gave our subscribers the first opportunity to snap up the limited pledges as soon as the campaign went live.
 We also gave them a link a sharing-focused landing page so they could help spread the word.

 The give-give-take approach broke the ice with customers that hadn’t heard from us in a while.
 It made them feel better about our final request and built anticipation ahead of the launch date.
-Overall, the feedback we received regarding the project and email campaigns was really positive.
+Overall, the feedback we received regarding the project and email campaigns were really positive.

 #2: Plain-text, for a personal approach

-We didn’t want this to feel like a big expensive corporate enterprise – why would people pledge to that?
+We didn’t want this to feel like a big expensive corporate enterprise—why would people pledge to that?
 The reality is, My Little Geek is a side-project run by a mom and dad from home and we wanted our campaigns to convey that.
-So, most of our email campaigns were sent as plain-text:
+So most of our email campaigns were sent as plain-text:

 We love creating pretty HTML emails, but decided to give that up this time around and got the personal touch we were after.

-#3: Get competitive
+#3: Get competitive.

 A week after the Kickstarter launch, we started a competition in which we gave away autographed copies of our first book.
-This raised awareness for the campaign, as well as our existing products.
+This raised awareness for the campaign as well as our existing products.